sfsuacm-garden/.github/profile/whyjoin.md

 But I want to change the advice.

-It's not a new idea, but it's one SFSU students deserve to have her.
+It's not a new idea, but it's one SFSU students deserve to have here.
 It’s not about forcing everyone into “aesthetically chaotic vibe-coded projects” or pretending everyone should ship a startup (s/o to my vibe coders and entrepreneur ❤️).
 It’s about growing a community where students can be **inspired by their peers**, **learn and grow their skills** with the help of others, focus on **process over results**, and **contribute to meaningful projects** that **positively impact** people.

 A community garden where we *grow* skills and software.